doorstop-dev/doorstop/README.md

 The project is licensed as GPLv3.

-To report a problem or a security vulnerability please raise an [issue](https://github.com/jacebrowning/doorstop/issues)
+To report a problem or a security vulnerability please [raise an issue](https://github.com/jacebrowning/doorstop/issues).

 Additional reading: